ramgopalcheedu/challenges/front-end/README.md

 # Front End Challenges

-You will find two assignments in the sub-folders here, each with specific instrustions on the assignment.
+You will find two assignments in the sub-folders here, each with specific instructions on the assignment.

 1. The first is a QA challenge, intended to gauge your eye for detail and yen for pixel-perfectness.
 2. The second is a creative and programming assignment.
 This is intended to gauge both your design/creative chops and your raw programming skills with front-end technologies like HTML, CSS, SASS.